Decision fatigue. A Powerful Phenomenon That Slowly Erodes Our Willpower

 Having done dozens of small decisions during the day, you may find that by 5pm you can’t decide if you want to exercise, get take-out, cook at home, call your mom, or walk the dog.
 Eventually considering to give up, and do nothing.

 That’s why the truly wise don’t restructure the company at 4 p.m.
-They don’t make major commitments during the cocktail hour.
-And if a decision must be made late in the day, they know not to do it on an empty stomach.
-“The best decision makers,” Baumeister says, “are the ones who know when not to trust themselves.”
+No one makes major commitments at the time of cocktail hour.
+And if there must be a decision demonstrated later in the day, they are sure to know not to do it with an empty stomach.
+Top decision makers are individuals who know when not to trust themselves.

 Tips to Prevent Decision Fatigue: